Welcome to today's edition of the Rush 24-7 podcast.

 Remember, Snerdley, you've been suspended for this.

-Like I was polite here to Bev.
+Be polite, like I was polite here to Bev.

 That there's something that has to be done here.

-So I want to stand up.
+So, I want to stand up.

 All right, here we go.